Fast Graph Generation via Autoregressive Noisy Filtration Modeling: Experiments

 \subsection{Experiments with Expanded Synthetic Datasets}

 We supplement the results presented above by training our model on larger synthetic datasets.
 Namely, we generate training sets consisting of $8192$ graphs and corresponding validation and test sets consisting of 256 graphs each.
-We use the same data generation approach as in~\citet{martinkus2022spectre} to obtain expanded planar and SBM datasets.
+We use the same data generation approach as~\citet{martinkus2022spectre} to obtain expanded planar and SBM datasets.
 Additionally, we produce an expanded dataset of lobster graphs using NetworkX~\citep{hagberg2008networkx}, as done in~\citep{lia2019gran}.
 We perform one training run per dataset for the DFS variant and three independent runs for the line Fiedler variant to illustrate robustness.
-We present the deviations observed across the three runs in Appendix~\ref{appendix:comprehensive-large-synthetic} and visualize samples from our model in Appendix~\ref{appendix:qualitative-samples}.
+We present the deviations observed across the three runs in Appendix~\ref{appendix:comprehensive-large-synthetic}.
+We visualize samples from our model in Appendix~\ref{appendix:qualitative-samples}.
 In Table~\ref{tab:large-synthetic-datasets}, we compare our method to our three baselines.
-For reasons of brevity, we only report the median performance here.
+For reasons of brevity, we only report the median performance here and refer to Appendix~\ref{appendix:analyzing-performance-across-runs} for a critical discussion of techniques to evaluate performance across multiple runs.
 All models reach perfect uniqueness and novelty scores on the expanded planar and SBM datasets and comparable uniqueness and novelty performance on the expanded lobster dataset (c.f.
 Appendix~\ref{appendix:comprehensive-large-synthetic}).
 We find that \method is substantially faster during inference than the diffusion models, consistently achieving at least a 100-fold speedup in comparison to DiGress and ESGG.
 Moreover, we find that our method appears competitive with respect to sample quality, outperforming the two diffusion models on the expanded SBM dataset in terms of validity.
+On the expanded planar graph dataset, we observe that the line Fiedler ANFM variant outperforms or matches these baselines w.r.t.\ three of the four MMD metrics.
 For ESGG, we note that we obtain a surprisingly low validity score on the expanded SBM dataset and refer to Appendix~\ref{appendix:esgg-selection} for further discussion on this.
 We find that \method substantially outperforms the autoregressive baseline, GRAN, in terms of validity and MMD metrics.

+Consistent with our previous experiments, we find that the DFS variant outperforms the line Fiedler variant on two of the three datasets in terms of the VUN metric.
+Hence, the exploration of more effective filtration strategies remains an important area for future investigation.